robertangeles/prompts/write_micro_essay.md

 - The essay should be a maximum of 250 words.
 - Write a concise and precise Twitter version of the essay by maximising a 300 character limit.
 Append this after an [X] Subheading.
 - Write a detailed prompt for an AI Image Generator for this essay.
 You will put this in the [IMAGE DESCRIPTION] Section.
--
-Ask me clarifying questions until you are 95% confident you can complete the task successfully.
-Take a deep breath and take it step by step.
-Remember to search the internet to retrieve up-to-date information.

 # INPUT:

 INPUT: